pieterh/energy-management-system/README.md

 docker pull pieterhil/energy-management-system:latest
 ```

-Remove any old containers from the system that where left over from a prvious run.
+Remove any old containers from the system that where left over from a previous run.
 ```
 docker container rm hems
 ```